github/developer.github.com/content/v3/oauth.md

 **You may create a [personal access token](https://github.com/settings/tokens/new) for your own use or implement the web flow below to allow other users to authorize your application.**

+GitHub's OAuth implementation doesn't support the [implicit grant](https://tools.ietf.org/html/rfc6749#section-4.2) currently which would allow developers to implement the authorization flow without a server-side component.
+Developers should implement the Web application flow described below and use a server-side component for exchanging an authorization code for a token.

 ## Web Application Flow

 This is a description of the OAuth2 flow from 3rd party web sites.